Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Main Results

 We start by stating results on Poisson equations and then our UiT averaging result for SDEs.

-{\bf Poisson equations.} We consider equations of the form \eqref{poisprobgeneral} where $u:\R^n\times \R^d \rightarrow \R$ is the unknown, while $\phi$ is a given function, assumed to be in the space $\funcSpace{m}{m'}$ for some $m,m'\geq 0$, and we recall that the operator $\mathcal{L}^x$ is a second order differential operator of the form \eqref{eqn:gen}.
-With this in mind, because $x$ in the above appears only as a parameter, it is sometimes useful to refer to a function $\phi(x,y)$ as $\phi^x(y)$ and from now on we will use these notations interchangeably; moreover, when we need to emphasise the dependence of the solution $u$ on $\phi$, we denote the solution to the Poisson equation \eqref{poisprobgeneral} as $u(x,y)=u^x_\phi(y)$.
+{\bf Poisson equations.} We consider equations of the form \eqref{poisprobgeneral} where $u:\R^n\times \R^d \rightarrow \R$ is the unknown, while $\phi$ is a given function, assumed to be in the space $\funcSpace{m}{m'}$ for some $m,m'\geq 0$ and the operator $\mathcal{L}^x$ is a second order differential operator of the form \eqref{eqn:gen} (not of the form \eqref{heart}, which is of interest only when studying the fully coupled regime).
+Let us clarify that, throughout the paper, with the exception of Section \ref{subsec:fullycoupledresults} and Section \ref{subsec:fullycoupledsketch} where the fully coupled regime is treated or unless otherwise stated, when we refer to the Poisson equation \eqref{poisprobgeneral}, we mean \eqref{poisprobgeneral} with $\mathcal L^x$ as in \eqref{eqn:gen}.

+Because $x$ in the above appears only as a parameter, it is sometimes useful to refer to a function $\phi(x,y)$ as $\phi^x(y)$ and from now on we will use these notations interchangeably; moreover, when we need to emphasise the dependence of the solution $u$ on $\phi$, we denote the solution to the Poisson equation \eqref{poisprobgeneral} as $u(x,y)=u^x_\phi(y)$.
 As we have already said, such a solution is in general not unique, since constants belong to the kernel of $\cL^x$.
 However, we restrict to the set of mean-zero functions, i.e. to the set of functions $f$ such that $\mu^x(f)=0$, to ensure the solution, if it exists, is unique .
 When we refer to the solution to \eqref{poisprobgeneral}, we understand this to mean the mean-zero solution.
 Moreover, in order for the Poisson problem \eqref{poisprobgeneral} to have a solution, it is necessary for the RHS of \eqref{poisprobgeneral} to be a mean-zero function, as can be seen by integrating the LHS of \eqref{poisprobgeneral} with respect to $\mu^x$; this is satisfied in \eqref{poisprobgeneral} by the definition of $\bar \phi$.